-The formal consultation period will normally last 21 days and we will identify and consult a number of different groups.
+The formal consultation period will normally last 21 days, re-consultation will normally be 14 days4 and we will identify and consult a number of different groups.
+Where a Statutory Consultee requests an extension of time, every effort will be made to accommodate the request, however this will be at the discretion of the case officer.

-A list of the planning applications received by the Council is published every week on the website.